I love to meet readers in real life. Events open to the public are noted.

 Read the full summary (and get the link to the full article) here.

-Coming 2019-2020 “Inventing a Story” a crash course in research and revision based upon the nonfiction picture book, WOOD, WIRE, WINGS: Emma Lilian Todd Invents an Airplane. (approx. 1 hour, large assembly or single classroom)
+“Inventing …a Story” a crash course in engineering/invention and narrative nonfiction writing based upon the nonfiction picture book, WOOD, WIRE, WINGS: Emma Lilian Todd Invents an Airplane. (approx. 1 hour, large assembly or single classroom)